LorenzoPichetti/SbatchMan/docs/learn/launching_jobs.md

 *`command`, `preprocess` and `postprocess` can be also set at top-level.*

+!!! tip
-> **IMPORTANT NOTE:** In general, higher-level variables and blocks can be overwritten by redeclaring them for more specific scopes.
+    In general, higher-level variables and blocks can be overwritten by redeclaring them for more specific scopes.

 #### The `config_jobs` Block